jefdaj/ortholang-demo/templates/tutorial_09_prs.md

 ### Permute, Repeat, Summarize (PRS)

-Making a cut involves choices: which genomes to include, whether to trust their gene annotations, which BLAST functions to use, which e-value cutoffs to apply at each step...
+Making a.ol involves choices: which genomes to include, whether to trust their gene annotations, which BLAST functions to use, which e-value cutoffs to apply at each step...
 How can you be sure the parameters you picked are reasonable?
 OrthoLang implements a novel solution made possible by lazy evaluation and